Afudu/P2_OpenClassroom/README.md

     **3 -** Seydou_Abdoulbaki_3_Scrap_AllBooks.py : extracts the data for all books in all categories, and stores the data in separate csv files per category.

     **4 -** Seydou_Abdoulbaki_4_Scrap_AllBookImages.py : extends the previous by downloading and storing the image for each book.

+      The extracts are saved in the [extracts/] folder that will be created.

 # Requirement